 Our Contributors and Authors

 Many thanks to Angela Rieck who not only saw my vision, but jumped right in by wowing me the next day with a short story that became the genesis of Emerging Writers.
 She continues to help me build the concept, and gives sage editorial and usability advice.
 Thanks Tony Meisel for working through not quite 100 versions of the logo and favicon.
-Thank you Pat Snyder, Executive Director of East End Arts, for saying "yes" when I asked you to create the hummingbird graphic for our logo--in your spare time.
+Thank you Pat Snyder, past Executive Director of East End Arts, for saying "yes" when I asked you to create the hummingbird graphic for our logo--in your spare time.
 And thanks Arin Lavinia, the best friend, daughter, sounding board and editor I could have.
 I know I can always count on you to tell me if I have spinach on my teeth.